 - Installation and Inspection

-The main goal of the electrician program is to give you the essential knowledge about all the subjects you need to understand in order to provide reliable service as an electrician.
+The main goal of the electrician program is to give you the education and essential knowledge about all the subjects you need to understand in order to provide reliable service as an electrician.
 At Penn Commercial Business/Technical School we will offer you opportunities to apply what you know in real, hands-on learning situations so you will be fully prepared for a career as an electrician.

 A key strength of the electrician program is our faculty.
 Experienced electricians who have spent years working in the field and bring excellent teaching skills and relevant knowledge into your classroom will teach you all the necessary theory you need to improve your abilities.